raganwald-deprecated/homoiconic/2013/01/this.md

 Watch out!

-## What conext applies when we call a function?
+## What context applies when we call a function?

 We just learned that when a function is called as an object method, the name `this` is bound in its environment to the object acting as a "receiver."
 For example: